Management of Nausea and Vomiting

 Combinations of a 5-HT3 antagonist and dexamethasone form the basis of the most effective regimens for controlling acute chemotherapy-induced emesis.
-Use of these two agents combined has proved to be more effective than either agent alone.
+Use of these two agents combined has proved to be more effective than treatment with either agent alone.
 Addition of an NK1 antagonist results in increased activity against highly emetogenic chemotherapy.
 However, inhibition by aprepitant or fosaprepitant of the cytochrome P-450 3A4 metabolic pathway may require a decrease in the dose of concomitantly administered dexamethasone.

-The atypical antipsychotic agent olanzapine (Zyprexa) has shown promise in phase II and II clinical trials for prevention and treatment of CINV.
+The atypical antipsychotic agent olanzapine has shown promise in phase II and III clinical trials for prevention and treatment of CINV.
 A thiobenzodiazepine, it exhibits activity at multiple receptors, notably at the D2, 5-HT2c, and 5-HT3 receptors which appear to be involved in nausea and emesis, thus prompting investigation of its use in the treatment of nausea and vomiting refractory to standard antiemetics.

-Sidebar: In a phase III double-blind randomized trial, Navari et al investigated olanzapine ([Zyprexa]10 mg orally daily for 3 days) vs the dopamine-2 receptor antagonist metoclopramide (10 mg orally tid for 3 days) for prevention of breakthrough chemotherapy-induced nausea and vomiting (CINV) in chemotherapy-naive patients being treated with highly emetogenic chemotherapy (cisplatin or doxorubicin, plus cyclophosphamide) who were refractory to prophylactic dexamethasone, palonosetron, and fosaprepitant (Emend) pre-chemotherapy and dexamethasone post-chemotherapy.
+Sidebar: In a phase III double-blind randomized trial, Navari et al investigated olanzapine (10 mg orally daily for 3 days) vs the dopamine-2 receptor antagonist metoclopramide (10 mg orally tid for 3 days) for prevention of breakthrough CINV in chemotherapy-naive patients being treated with highly emetogenic chemotherapy (cisplatin or doxorubicin, plus cyclophosphamide) who were refractory to prophylactic dexamethasone, palonosetron, and fosaprepitant (Emend) pre-chemotherapy and dexamethasone post-chemotherapy.
 Among the 276 enrolled patients, a total of 112 developed breakthrough CINV; 108 were evaluable and were monitored for nausea and emesis during a 72-hour observation period.
 During the 72-hour observation period, 70% of patients (39 of 56) randomized to olanzapine had no emesis vs 31% (16 of 52) of patients treated with metoclopramide (P < .01).
 There were no grade 3 or 4 toxicities (Navari RM et al: Support Care Cancer 21:1655–1663, 2013).

-When used for several months, common side effects of olanzapine include weight gain and as an association with the onset of diabetes mellitus, but, according to a 2014 study by Navari et al, these effects have not been seen with short-term use of daily doses of < 1 week.
+When used for several months, common side effects of olanzapine include weight gain and an association with the onset of diabetes mellitus, but, according to a 2014 study by Navari et al, these effects have not been seen with short-term use of daily doses of < 1 week.

 Because of these effects, however, and given that the 10 mg dose of olanzapine has been associated with grade 1/2 sedation, lower doses are under investigation in the setting of CINV.
 For example, in a recent randomized, placebo-controlled study from Japan, Mizukami et al assessed the benefit of addition of 5 mg/day of oral olanzapine to standard therapy from the day before chemotherapy to treatment day 5 for patients receiving highly or moderately emetogenic chemotherapy.
 A total of 44 patients were enrolled.
-All patients received a 5-HT3RA and neurokinin-1 receptor antagonist.
+All patients received a 5-HT3RA and NK1 receptor antagonist.
 Patients were randomly assigned to receive olanzapine (n = 22) or placebo (n = 22).
 More patients achieved total control (no vomiting, no rescue medications) on olanzapine (86% and 64% in the acute and delayed phases, respectively) vs the control group (55% [P = .045] and 23% [P = .014]).
-Patients randomized to olanzapine also experienced a better quality of life than the controls, based on their responses to the Functional Living Index-Emesis questionnaire (P = .0004).
+Patients randomized to olanzapine also experienced a better quality of life than the controls, based on their responses to the Functional Living Index–Emesis questionnaire (P = .0004).

 A management strategy to prevent acute chemotherapy-induced emesis is outlined in Table 3.
 All patients should receive education and reassurance, as well as antiemetics tailored to the chemotherapy regimen.
-For regimens that commonly cause emesis (> 30%), antiemetic combinations are recommended; for regimens of low risk (10% to 30% incidence), a single agent will usually suffice.
-As stated in Table 3, chemotherapy of minimal risk typically does not require preventive treatment.
+For regimens that commonly cause emesis (> 30%), antiemetic combinations are recommended; for regimens of low emetic risk (10% to 30% incidence), a single agent will usually suffice.
+As stated in Table 3, chemotherapy of minimal emetic risk typically does not require preventive treatment.